PeterEFrancis/python-course/table_of_contents.md

 # Table of Contents

 Here's where the markdown goes for the table of contents, to give an idea of the types of topics covered, week by week.
-This is not yet final, for obvious reasons
+This is not yet final, for obvious reasons.

 0. setup (pycharm and jupyter)
 1. variables, types, & functions (python "as a calculator")